Find Cheap Life Insurance Quotes in Your Area

 - The maximum death benefit is significantly lower than what you'd be able to buy with a medically underwritten policy.

-- In addition, no-exam life insurance tends to be more expensive because insurers are unable to test and confirm the information you've provided about your health.
+- No-exam life insurance tends to be more expensive because insurers are unable to test and confirm your health information.

-Note that, even though you won't be tested for nicotine and cotinine in order to purchase a no-exam policy, you'll still need to complete questions regarding tobacco use in order to get coverage.
-And it's equally as important to be honest about your smoking, vaping or other tobacco use.
+Note that, even though you won't be tested for nicotine and cotinine in order to purchase a no-exam policy, you'll still need to complete questions regarding tobacco use.
+It's equally as important to be honest about any smoking, vaping or other tobacco use.
 Otherwise, your beneficiaries may not receive a payout if you pass away and the insurer can demonstrate you were untruthful in your application.

-Every insurer will ask whether you've smoked or used tobacco products in their application and will typically clarify how recently and frequently you've done so.
+Every insurer will ask whether you've smoked or used tobacco products in their application and how recently and frequently you've done so.
 Lying on a life insurance application about smoking or other tobacco use is a bad idea, and we strongly recommend against it.

-First, if your life insurance policy requires a medical exam, your insurer is likely to find out about your tobacco use due to seeing cotinine or nicotine in your blood and urine results.
-Even if you quit smoking for a period of time before the exam, these chemicals can stay in your system for a long time depending on your level of usage.
-And, if the insurer confirms your health with your doctor, and your doctor's records indicate that you've been a smoker, this will also be taken into account when setting your life insurance rates.
+First, if your life insurance policy requires a medical exam, your insurer is likely to find out about your tobacco use by seeing cotinine or nicotine in your blood and urine test results.
+Even if you quit smoking for a period of time before the exam, these chemicals can stay in your system for a long time.
+If your doctor's records indicate that you've been a smoker, this will also be taken into account when setting your life insurance rates.

-Additionally, if you manage to secure a life insurance policy as a nonsmoker and the insurer learns of your tobacco use post-mortem, they may be able to deny your beneficiary's claim.
-So, while you may have secured lower premiums, you'll have paid for a policy that won't provide your intended benefit.
+Additionally, if you manage to secure a life insurance policy as a nonsmoker and the insurer learns of your tobacco use post-mortem, they may deny your beneficiary's claim.
+So, while you may secure lower premiums, you pay for a policy that won't provide your intended benefit.